 Search Minerals' focus is on exploration and development of the Port Hope Simpson Critical Rare Earth Element District in Southeastern Labrador, Canada.
-The Company seeks to raise funds through conventional raises, and to seek out government assistance or other non-dilutive and alternative financings to advance the Port Hope Simpson REE District.
+The Company seeks to raise funds through the capital markets and to seek out government assistance or other non-dilutive and alternative financings to advance the Port Hope Simpson CREE District.

 Search achieved a key milestone in the development of our Critical Rare Earth District in SE Labrador.
 The successful drill program on the Deep Fox property has allowed Search to engage with our consultants to provide a mineral resource estimate.
-Upon completion of the mineral resource estimate, we expect to provide an updated Preliminary Economic Assessment ("PEA") which will look to optimize the mining and processing using both Deep Fox and Foxtrot material as a source feed.
+We expect to provide an updated Preliminary Economic Assessment ("PEA") that will look to optimize the mining and processing using both Deep Fox and Foxtrot material as a source feed.